Punk Rock (play)

-Punk Rock is a play by the British playwright Simon Stephens which premiered at the Royal Exchange in 2009 and transferred to the Lyric Hammersmith directed by Sarah Frankcom.
+Punk Rock is a play by the British playwright Simon Stephens which premiered at the Royal Exchange in Manchester, England, in 2009 and transferred to the Lyric Hammersmith directed by Sarah Frankcom.
 The play concerns a group of private school sixth formers during their A Level mocks exams.

 Plot

 In the library of a grammar school, eight sixth-formers are preparing for their mock-A Levels and nearing the end of their school lives.
 There are various sub-plots detailing the various love lines or triangles that emerge through the play.